JoeSams2/Ardour-Help-MetaData/README.md

-CSV's of Session properties and Preferences Metadata Standard text csv - fields delimiter comma, text delimiter quote.
+CSV's of Session properties and Preferences Metadata Standard text csv - fields delimiter comma, text delimiter quote and check "quote all text strings" when saving as csv.
-Open in spreadsheet, fill in Visible and metadata fields, save back in csv.
+Open in spreadsheet, standard delimiters; comma and text quote, check "Format quoted field as text".
+Fill in Visible and metadata fields, save back in csv.
 Make github Pull Request and I'll merge until project is complete.